 2. “Gimme Shelter” – The Rolling Stones

-From Keith Richards’ ominous opening riff through Mick Jagger’s (and Merry Clayton’s) bleak lyrical landscape, “Gimme Shelter” was, according to Jagger, “an end-of-the-world song, really.”
+From Keith Richards’ foreboding opening riff through Mick Jagger’s (and Merry Clayton’s) bleak lyrical landscape, “Gimme Shelter” was, according to Jagger, “an end-of-the-world song, really.”
 The song is, in my opinion, The Rolling Stones’ finest moment of their half-century of music-making.

 1. “A Day in the Life” – The Beatles

 Banned by the BBC because of the evocative line, “I’d love to turn you on,” “A Day in the Life” is simply this: the greatest recording achievement by the gold standard of rock music.
 “It was a good piece of work between Paul and me,” John Lennon famously understated.
 The orchestral build-ups at two intervals in the song involved a 40-piece unit who were instructed to basically, and counter-intuitively, play on their own.
 Rolling Stone: “Martin and McCartney wanted each musician to begin as quietly as possible and end at what was tantamount to a musical orgasm.”

 I fully understand that I left out some serious and respected artists, such as Jimi Hendrix, Neil Young, the Doors, Steely Dan, Led Zeppelin, John Mellencamp, Paul Simon, Cream, the individual Beatles…the list is endless.
 They simply didn’t have that one song the could fit snugly in this Top 20.

 Did I leave out an obvious song?
 What did I miss?
 What did I get right?
 Is the rock era in fact still thriving?